 He said: You little rascal.

-I can't remember how the accounts were settled that time, but thinking back now, I still find it amusing and can't help but laugh.
+I can't remember how the accounts were settled that time, but thinking back, it still feels amusing, and I can't help but laugh.
 In fact, Teacher Guan was also someone who loved to joke and play pranks.

-In the mid-1980s, Old Guan, through his classmate who was an official working at Northwest Minzu University, had me take my salary to further my studies there.
-I studied for a year.
+In the mid-1980s, Old Guan, through his classmate who was an official working at Northwest Minzu University, had me take my salary to study there.
+I studied there for a year.

 The Tibetan student replied, we have grasslands, cattle, and sheep.